al6x/profit_hunting/hist_data/readme.md

 # Bankrupts

-Data has survivorship bias, adding bankrupts explicitly.
+Data has omission bias - no bankrupts, adding bankrupts explicitly.

 The **annual bankruptsy probability** conditional on company volatility `P(b|σ,T=365)`.
 Defined as PMF for each quantile, derived from `logit P(b∣σ,T=365)=α+βσ, β~3-4 and α = total rate`.
 With total bankruptcy probability per